Study theatre abroad!

 Theme: Performance, culture, and the urban economy

-2. Once your application is accepted, register through Student Central
+2. Once you receive an email confirming that your application has been accepted, then register for Theatre Studies 3900G through Student Central

 Destination Theatre is a Winter-term, 0.5 credit, experiential learning course on which students will travel to London, England for two weeks during Intersession.